mdn/content/files/en-us/web/javascript/language_resources/index.md

 ---
 {{JsSidebar}}

 **ECMAScript** is the scripting language that forms the basis of [JavaScript](/en-US/docs/Web/JavaScript).
 ECMAScript standardized by the [ECMA International](https://www.ecma-international.org/) standards organization in the **ECMA-262 and ECMA-402 specifications**.

-The following ECMAScript standards have been approved or are being worked on:
+The specifications are published on a yearly basis.
+The latest published version of ECMA-262 can be found in [PDF form](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-262.pdf) and [HTML form](https://262.ecma-international.org/13.0/). <https://tc39.es/ecma262/> and <https://tc39.es/ecma402/> host the current working drafts for ECMA-262 and ECMA-402.

+Below are the historical editions:

 <table class="standard-table">
   <tbody>